-Enough to play like Jimi Hendrix, who regularly used the wah-wah and octavia effects.
-Or imitate the Pink Floyd and U2 groups thanks to the Delay effect.
+These will be enough to play like Jimi Hendrix, who regularly used the wah-wah and octavia effects.
+Or you can try to imitate Pink Floyd or U2 thanks to the Delay effect.

-Before you can enjoy all the effects that exist it is necessary to take the time to set a couple technical questions on how to play the guitar correctly.
+Before you can enjoy all the effects that exist it is necessary to take the time to answer a couple of technical questions on how to play the electric guitar correctly.

 Several methods exist and you will not be able to acquire them all at once.
 It is therefore necessary to start with the most common: the return trip.

-This technique involves attacking all the strings of your guitar once down, then once up.
-It is a basic technique that can then know many variants.
+This technique involves attacking all the strings of your guitar once down, then once up - as when you are strumming chords.
+It is a basic technique but one that is absolutely necessary for beginners, as it has plenty of variations.
 This is why it is essential to know it when starting guitar lessons.

 You can then learn to play the legato technique or sweeping.
-Methods that will help you improve your game and progress.
+These are techniques that you will pick up in the future.

 But how do I imitate the techniques of the greatest?

-However nothing’s worth developing on your own technical skills.
+However, nothing's worth developing more than your own personal technical skills.
 Each musician has his own way of playing.
 Learn to know yourself as a musician and you will be able to find your own rhythm.

-To understand how are organized different types of electric guitars, know that these are generally classified by manufacturing elements.
+To understand what you are looking at when thinking about different types of electric guitars, know that these are generally classified by manufacturing elements.

 You can then classify the guitars according to their number of strings...

-The most common is the 6 string; the strangest is the 7 string guitar or the 12 string guitar.
-There are even guitars with 4 strings, then called “bass guitar”.
+The most common is the 6 string - but you can also find 7-string or 12-string guitar.
+There are even guitars with 4 strings - with a much deeper tone - that are called "bass guitars".
 Although it is not quite the same instrument, the electric bass often goes with the guitars.